datascience-gft/blog_posts/telematics/blog.md

 #### Export and Deploy the Model

-After we trained the model in the above section, we can now export the model & serve the model from Cloud Run.
+After we have trained the model in the above section, we can now export the model & serve the model from Cloud Run.
 We saved the model to a local model file by running the script below.

 ```python
 xgb_clr.save_model('xgb_model.bst')
 ```

-Then, to deploy a model on Cloud Run, we need the following files
+Then, to deploy a model on Cloud Run, we need the following files to be in one directory
 - `app.py` - flask app for serving the model
 - `Dockerfile` - for building Docker image according to specifics
 - `requirements.txt` - a list of dependencies